Outdoor Adventures in Fiji

 Here are just some of the outdoor activities available at Blue Lagoon Beach Resort.

-Kayaking: You can kayak out around the reef in front of the resort.
+Kayaking: Grab a kayak and paddle around the reef in front of the resort.
 I spent a few hours kayaking along the coast and discovered a sandbar that went way out into the water.
 I was able to park my kayak and just enjoy the shallow water for a bit (keep an eye on the tide as it shifts though!).

 Guided Hiking: My guide actually lived on the other side of the island from the resort, so he knew all of the best viewpoints.
-It was pretty breathtaking to see the island and surrounding area from above.
+It was breathtaking to see the island and surrounding area from above.
 The hike was moderate, but steep in some areas and on volcanic rock (our guide did this hike barefoot!).
-I wouldn’t say you need hiking boots, but trainers or sneakers would be good.
+Wear comfortable shoes or sandals for this hike.

 Snorkeling: Gear is available to use at the reef immediately off the beach.
 Paid excursions are available for offshore snorkeling.

-Movies: Certain nights of the week, they offer movies on a screen down near the beach.
+Movies: Certain nights of the week, Blue Lagoon offer movies on a screen down near the beach.
 There are loads of big pillows to lounge on and the bar will be serving cocktails!

-Scuba: You’ll find that most of the resorts in the Mamanucas and Yasawas offer scuba.
+Scuba: Most of the resorts in the Mamanucas and Yasawas offer scuba diving.
 However, it’s important to note that what you will see will vary greatly.
-So, it’s worthwhile to do some research.
+It’s worthwhile to do some research.
 Blue Lagoon offers about 30 dive sites (as well as a PADI certification course), including a unique Shark Encounter that I couldn’t find elsewhere.
 Of course, I had to check it out.
 I’m a PADI-certified diver that hadn’t dove in several years, so I would say I have a basic level of diving experience.

 Hand Line Fishing: This was something I had never experienced!
 Basically, you hold a roll of fishing line in your hand with a weight and a hook on the end of it.
 After putting some bait (we used octopus chunks) on the hook, you just drop it off the side of the boat and wait until you feel nibbles.
 I apparently suck at hand line fishing because all I caught was a snail, but our guide and one other person on our boat reeled in countless fish.
 In fact our guide felt so badly that we didn’t catch anything that he gave us one of us his fish and had the chef cook it for us.
 It’s certainly not a fishing charter (which they also offer), but a unique experience that’s worth a try!

 Day trip to Sawa-i-Lau Caves: These limestone caves are about an hour away by boat.
-The cave is made of limestone and has an opening at the top where the sun shines in.
+The first cave is brightly lit as the sun shines in through an opening at the top.
 From the first cave, you can swim through a short underwater tunnel into a second cave that is completely dark.
 Although I’m an avid swimmer, I found this to be a little terrifying.
 There was a guide with an underwater flashlight that helped and floating tubes in the water that you can hang on to so you’re not treading water the whole time.
 I enjoyed this excursion, but it’s definitely not for everyone.
 The boat ride to and from the caves was gorgeous!

 Fiji is Paradise for the Outdoor Adventurer